Americans from coast to coast flock to Women’s World Cup, including one very dedicated superfan - KESQ

 By Tara Subramaniam, CNN

-Auckland, New Zealand (CNN) — American soccer fans have flocked to Australia and New Zealand to cheer on the US National Women’s Team (USNWT) as they attempt a historic “threepeat”, but not many can say they have been in the crowds as often as Jessica Malone.
+Auckland, New Zealand (CNN) — American soccer fans have flocked to Australia and New Zealand to cheer on the US Women’s National Team (USWNT) as they attempt a historic “threepeat”, but not many can say they have been in the crowds as often as Jessica Malone.

 New Zealand is now the 19th country Philadelphia resident, geologist and Women’s World Cup superfan Malone has visited for a soccer game.
 It’s also her fourth World Cup.